Degas

 Production Status: In Development

-Genre: Historical Drama/Adventure
+Genre: Historical Drama/Biography

 Language: French/Italian/English

-Tagline: The early years of Edgar Degas were spent in Paris and Italy, culminating in a forbidden love when he travels to New Orleans to find his Mother's family deep in dishonor, bankruptcy, during the desperate years of the Reconstruction of the US Civil War.
+Set in Paris, Italy, and New Orleans, EDGAR DEGAS peers into his early years spent in France and Italy, culminating when he travels to New Orleans to find his mother's family deep in dishonor and bankruptcy during the desperate years of the Reconstruction of the US Civil War, before his meteoric rise to become one of history's greatest painters.

 Production Company: Serein Productions (France)